Citrullinemia

 Citrullinemia is an autosomal recessive urea cycle disorder that causes ammonia and other toxic substances to accumulate in the blood.

-Two forms of citrullinemia have been described, both having different signs and symptoms, and are caused by mutations in different genes.
+Two forms of citrullinemia have been described, both having different signs, symptoms, and management, and are caused by mutations in different genes.
 Citrullinemia belongs to a class of genetic diseases called urea cycle disorders.
 The urea cycle is a sequence of chemical reactions taking place in the liver.
-These reactions process excess nitrogen, generated when protein is used for energy by the body, to make urea, which is excreted by the kidneys.
+These reactions convert toxic ammonia, generated during the breakdown of amino acids, into urea, which is excreted by the kidneys.

-Diagnosis

 Type I

 Type I citrullinemia (also known as classic citrullinemia) usually becomes evident in the first few days of life.
 Affected infants typically appear normal at birth, but as ammonia builds up in the body, they develop a lack of energy (lethargy), poor feeding, vomiting, seizures, and loss of consciousness.
 These medical problems can be life-threatening in many cases.
 A milder form of type I citrullinemia is less common in childhood or adulthood.
 Some people with gene mutations that cause type I citrullinemia never experience signs and symptoms of the disorder.

 Diagnosis of citrullinemia type I is elevated citrulline in the blood.

 Type I citrullinemia is the most common form of the disorder, affecting about one in 57,000 births worldwide.
 Mutations in the ASS gene cause type I citrullinemia.
 The enzyme made by this gene, argininosuccinate synthetase, is responsible for one step of the urea cycle.
 Mutations in the ASS gene reduce the activity of the enzyme, which disrupts the urea cycle and prevents the body from processing nitrogen effectively.
 Excess nitrogen, in the form of ammonia, and other byproducts of the urea cycle, accumulate in the bloodstream, leading to the characteristic features of type I citrullinemia.